SimVascular/svZeroDSolver/docs/pages/add_block.md

   * *Note: In `block_factory_map`, the dictionary key should match the string specifying the type of block in the `.json` configuration/input file, and the dictionary value should match the class constructor name for the block.*
 * If the new block requires special handling that is different from the current blocks (most new blocks do not), add a new category to `BlockClass` in src/model/BlockType.h

-# 2. Create a new class inherited from `Block` for the new block.
+# 2. Create a class for the new block

-* *Note: The best way to implement a new block is to look at examples of existing block classes.
-See the `ValveTanh` class for an example.*
+## The new class will be inherited from `Block`.

-* Define a constructor of the form:
+## Define a constructor of the form:
 ```
     GenericBlock(int id, Model *model)
     : Block(id, model, BlockType::block_type, BlockClass::block_class,